I’ve read this case in a book co-written by the victim’s mother in 2013.

 According to Anna’s mother, on that Friday night, Anna and Anthony went together to a house party.
 Jennifer talked to Anna at eight o’clock, and Anna said everything was fine, she was having a good time then said their goodbyes.

 Friends saw Anthony playing with a pocket knife and seemed bored.
 They left the house party to get something to eat, but with all the stores closed, Anna decided to return to the house party since it was still early.
 Anthony refused.

 While walking, someone texted Anna.
 Anthony asked who it was, and Anna said it was none of his business, it was just a friend back in Texas.
 Jealous, Anthony asked who it was in particular.

 During the wake, Jennifer found Anthony a great comfort like a true and loyal boyfriend.
 She trusted him (the title of the book).
-It didn’t dawned on Jennifer that the way Anthony described the mysterious young man, he was actually describing himself exactly.
+It didn’t dawn on Jennifer that the way Anthony described the mysterious young man, he was actually describing himself exactly.
 They’ve been together for 9 months so she thought that nothing could be wrong.

-Anthony stood trial as an adult (at age 17) and was sentenced to 22 years for second degree murder, a lesser sentence on account of his guilty plea.
+Anthony stood trial as an adult (at age 17) and was sentenced to 22 years for second-degree murder, a lesser sentence on account of his guilty plea.
 He is estimated to be released in 2027, he will be 32 years old by then.

 It was already too late for Jennifer to know the real situation between Anna and Anthony.
 Patrick might have been clueless.
 But close friends knew but were afraid of Anthony.
 Why?

 The book I Trusted Him (The Story of Anna Lynn Hurd) is a testimonial of this crime and other incidents of domestic violence worldwide.
-Many are unwilling victims, others try to fight back but couldn’t, some are even helpless.
+Many are unwilling victims, others try to fight back but couldn’t, and some are even helpless.